Maia-DAO/ecosystem-docs/versioned_docs/version-Maia/overview/vaults/01-strategies.md

 ## Upcoming Features

-### Autocompounding Mode
+### Auto-Compounding Mode

-Maia Vaults make use of MEV and game theory to incentive participants to keep the vaults which enabled AUTOCOMPOUND MODE autocompounded in exchange for a small fee taken from rewards.
-This provides a decentralized and less-extractive approach to autocompounding than charging a fee up-front.
+Maia Vaults makes use of MEV and game theory to incentivize participants to keep the vaults which enabled AUTOCOMPOUND MODE autocompounded in exchange for a small fee taken from rewards.
+This provides a decentralized and less-extractive approach to auto-compounding rather than charging a fee up-front.

 ### Leverage